Irish Army: Syria

 In 2013 the United Nations asked Ireland to send peacekeepers as part of the United Nations Disengagement Observer Force (UNDOF) in the Golan region of Syria, to try to contain the Syrian civil war from spreading into Israel.
 The 43 Infantry Group, consisting of 115 personnel, deployed into Syria in September 2013.
 The group is tasked primarily to serve as the Force Mobile Reserve within the UNDOF Area of Responsibility.
 The Irish peacekeepers were attacked by Syrian rebels on 29 November 2013.
 The Irish convoy came under small arms fire and a Mowag APC later struck a land mine, damaging the vehicle, when driving out of the attack.
 The Irish returned fire with 12.7mm (.50 calibre) heavy machine guns mounted on their vehicles before the rebels retreated.

 The Irish were involved in a combat mission in August 2014 after 44 Fijian UN troops were captured by the rebel Al Nusra organisation.
 Nearby, 35 Filipino UN troops managed to conduct a successful breakout attempt and an armoured escort from the Irish 44th Infantry Group escorted the Filipino soldiers to safety.
 Fire was exchanged with heavy machine guns but there were no casualties on the UN side.
 The Irish Minister for Foreign Affairs stated he would withdraw the Irish contingent from Golan unless guarantees could be given about their safety. '"We don't want to see Irish troops or the UN contingent being drawn into a Syrian civil war"', he said.
 Irish troops were withdrawn into Israeli occupied Golan in 2014.
 Nevertheless, as of late 2016, 138 Irish troops remained deployed in the region under UNDOF.
 In late 2018 the UN contingent returned to the Syria side of the de facto border after Syrian government forces took Daraa and Quneitra from rebel forces in the 2018 Southern Syria offensive.

+Irish peacekeeping missions

+Below is table of peacekeeping missions in which Ireland has participated.